pikvm/pikvm/docs/faq.md

 ??? question "Can PiKVM work on Raspberry Pi 5?"

     * Not now, but it will.
-Pi5 does not support hardware video encoding so there is no any reaason to use it for PiKVM.
+Pi5 does not support hardware video encoding so there is no any reason to use it for PiKVM.
     * RPi5 is not compatible with PiKVM V3 HAT due to the difference in form factor with RPi4.